Non-pharmaceutical pandemic interventions

 Interested in working on this research direction?
 Apply for our coaching

-This profile is tailored towards students studying biological sciences, health sciences and engineering, however we expect there to be valuable open research questions that could be pursued by students in other disciplines.
+This profile is tailored towards students studying biological sciences, engineering and health sciences, however we expect there to be valuable open research questions that could be pursued by students in other disciplines.

 Why is this a pressing problem?